Today's Articles

 David Jonathon Lee Sr. was born on this date in 1924.
 He was a Black lawyer and entrepreneur.

-From Lincoln, NE., He was the youngest son of Robert and Blanche Lee.
-He was orphaned at the age of ten due to the early death of his parents and was raised by his Uncle George and Aunt Elnora Evans.
-Lee attended Whittier Junior high school and graduated from Lincoln Senior high school in 1942.
+Lee was the youngest son of Robert and Blanche Lee, who lived in Lincoln, Nebraska.
+His parents' early death left him orphaned at the age of ten, and his Uncle George and Aunt Elnora Evans raised him.
+Lee attended Whittier Junior High School and graduated from Lincoln Senior High School in 1942.
 During that time, he excelled in many areas, particularly mathematics and debate.
-Drafted into the army, he served in the European Theater and was discharged as a Master Sergeant.
+He was drafted into the army, served in the European Theater, and was discharged as a Master Sergeant.

 While serving, the army sent him to Howard University, where he joined the Kappa Alpha Psi Fraternity.
 After the military, he moved to California and completed law school at Southwestern University Law School in 1952.
 After passing the California Bar Exam, Lee, B. T. Davis, and Frank LaVigne opened the first Black-Owned Law firm, Lee, LaVigne, and Davis, in the city at 1044 Vernon Avenue, Los Angeles.
 To celebrate the event, (then) councilman and eventual Los Angeles mayor Tom Bradley attended the grand opening.